 And that’s it!

 You should now have a perfect French knot.
 It may take a couple of goes to completely master this type of hand embroidery stitch.
 Once mastered it will definitely be one of your most-used stitches, especially in floral embroidery.

-Not using enough strands of floss.
 If your needle is bigger than the floss, the knot can end up going through to the back of the fabric rather than sitting on the surface.
-To fix this, simply use a skinnier needle ore use more strands of embroidery floss.
-With practice you will most likely come across this problem.
-It is very easy to fix and the knot can be easily un-done so your work wont be ruined.
+To fix this, simply use a skinnier needle or use more strands of embroidery floss.
+With practice, you will most likely come across this problem.
+It is very easy to fix and the knot can be easily undone so your work won’t be ruined.

->Push the needle back through the same hole ore very very close to the same hole the needle came out of.
+- Push the needle back through the same hole or very very close to the same hole the needle came out of.

 - For a floral effect try doing many French knots together.

 I hope by the end of this you were able to make a perfect French knot, I know at first it will be challenging but if you stay consistent with practice you will succeed in no time.
 The French knot is such an important stitch in the hand embroidery world and is a lot easier than it looks.